Originally published 13th November 2018

-EN ISO 20471 Explained - Hi-vis Clothing Standard
+Understanding EN ISO 20471 High-Visibility Clothing Standard (Formerly EN471)

 Hi-vis workwear is a crucial requirement in industries where a significant proportion of the work occurs near traffic, cranes or other motorised vehicles.
 It is also essential for staff undertaking nighttime operations or working in other poor light conditions.
-The main role of hi-vis clothing is to distinguish the wearer from the background so they are clearly visible from all angles, preventing accidents occurring in potentially dangerous situations.
-As hi-vis plays such a vital role in the safety of workers in these industries, it's important that these garments, including vests, trousers, jackets, and polo shirts, have EN ISO 20471 certification.
+The main role of hi-vis clothing is to make the wearer stand out from the background so they are clearly visible from all angles.
+This reduces the risk of accidents occurring in potentially dangerous situations.
+As hi-vis plays such a vital role in the safety of workers, it's important that these garments — such as vests, t-shirts, polo shirts, trousers and jackets — have EN ISO 20471 certification.

 EN ISO 20471 was released in 2013, replacing EN 471:2003 A1:2007.
-As certificates are only valid for 5 years, this means that the last garments made to EN471 certification are no longer compliant.
+As certificates are only valid for five years, this means that the last garments made to EN471 certification are no longer compliant.
 If you haven’t updated your workers’ high-visibility clothing recently, it’s likely that you are not operating in compliance with EN ISO 20471, so now is the time to order replacements.
 Any new hi-vis workwear garments made after 2013 must be CE marked and designed to comply with the new standard.

-Just as in EN471, the requirements for background materials, retroreflective materials, and combined performance materials are categorised into 3 classes.
+Just as in EN471, the requirements for background materials, retroreflective materials and combined performance materials are categorised into three classes.
 There are some important differences to note, which we will cover later in the article.

-EN ISO 20471 sets out the high-visibility clothing regulations for the design and performance requirements of each element of a hi-vis garment.
-There are usually 3 main components:
+EN ISO 20471 sets out the high-visibility clothing regulations for the design and performance of each element of a garment.
+There are usually three main components:

 1. The fluorescent material

-This especially boosts visibility during daylight hours but can also increase visibility at night.
+This boosts visibility during daylight hours and can also increase visibility at night.

 2. The reflective strips

-Designed for visibility during the darker hours, reflective stripes require a light source to work and create retro-reflection.
-Essential for those working at night.
+These are designed to enhance visibility during the darker hours of the day.
+Reflective strips require a light source to work and create retro-reflection.
+They are essential for those working at night.

 3. The contrast material

-This is darker coloured parts of the garment that are less sensitive to dirt than the fluorescent material and reflective strips, without which the functionality of some hi-vis garments would diminish.
-The areas covered with the contrast fabric tend to be where dirt is most likely to build up, for example, the sleeves, ankles, across the abdomen on hi-vis fleeces and jackets, and the ankle and knee sections of hi-vis work trousers and waterproof trousers.
+Some hi-vis clothing is designed with darker-coloured parts that are less sensitive to dirt than the fluorescent material and reflective strips, without which the functionality would diminish.
+The areas covered with the contrast fabric tend to be where dirt is most likely to build up — for example, the sleeve ends and across the abdomen on hi-vis fleeces and jackets, and the ankle and knee sections of hi-vis work trousers and waterproof trousers.

-The standard covers the requirements for the base fabric colour, minimum areas for reflectivity, and placement of tape.
+The standard covers the requirements for the base fabric colour, minimum areas for reflectivity and placement of tape for high-visibility clothing.

-The requirements on the minimum area of reflective material (detailed in the table below) can restrict the ability to adjust garments.
+The requirements for the minimum area of reflective material (detailed in the table below) may restrict the ability to adjust garments.
 For example, shortening trousers might reduce the area of fluorescent material too much.
-This also means that hi-vis trousers shouldn't be tucked into boots when in use, as the garment may no longer comply.
-The same goes for wearing any clothing that obscures or covers the fluorescent material, for example wearing a non-hi-vis jacket over a hi-vis vest.
+This also means that hi-vis trousers shouldn't be tucked into safety boots, as the garment may no longer comply with the standard.
+The same goes for wearing any clothing that obscures or covers the fluorescent material, such as wearing a non-hi-vis jacket over a hi-vis vest.

-Three colours of fluorescent material are approved in the standard; yellow, orange and red.
-In addition to the surface area of each material, there are also requirements for the performance of these materials, as well as the degree of reflection from the reflective strips.
-Physical properties including tensile strength, thermal resistance, and dimensional stability are also covered within the standard to ensure that all hi-vis is suitable for a range of working conditions where there is a high risk.
+Three colours of material are approved in the hi-vis standards; fluorescent yellow, orange and red.
+In addition to the surface area of each material, there are requirements for the material’s performance, as well as the degree of reflection from the reflective strips.
+Physical properties including tensile strength, thermal resistance and dimensional stability are also covered by the standard.
+These requirements ensure that all hi-vis garments are suitable for a range of working conditions where there is a high risk.

-There are strict requirements on the amount of 'bleeding' between the reflective strips and the fluorescent and contrast materials.
-This bleeding refers to the residues of colour within the material that can stain the sensitive parts of the hi-vis garment.
+There are strict requirements on the amount of “bleeding” between the reflective strips and the fluorescent and contrast materials.
+“Bleeding” refers to residues of colour within the material that can stain the sensitive parts of hi-vis garments.
 As the fluorescent material is always a bright colour, it can be affected by the darker colour of the contrast material.
-EN ISO 20471 stipulates the tolerated level of bleeding to ensure the fluorescence is still effective.
+EN ISO 20471 stipulates the tolerated level of bleeding to ensure the fluorescence remains effective.

 Although branded or personalised PPE and hi-vis is a great way of promoting and distinguishing your company on site, employers should take care when adding logos to hi-vis workwear.
-This is because the areas of background or retro-reflective material that is covered will be excluded from the calculation of the required minimum area.
+Areas of background or retro-reflective material that are covered by branding will be excluded from the calculation of the required minimum area.
 Where possible, use reflective logo transfers, or try to place branding on the contrast material so visibility is not impacted and hi-vis safety standards are maintained.

-This standard categorises hi-vis garments into 3 classes and all garments should be labelled with the EN ISO 20471 icon, accompanied by the appropriate class number.
+This standard categorises hi-vis garments into three classes, and all garments should be labelled with the EN ISO 20471 icon and accompanied by the appropriate class number.
 You can see an example of how this would look below:

-Certification is based on the surface area of both types of material, and sets out minimum requirements for each:
+Certification is based on the surface area of both types of material, and there are minimum requirements for each:

 Items that commonly meet class 1 include hi-vis trousers when worn separately from other hi-vis garments.